raizy21/raizy21/README.md

   <img src="logo.png" alt="good morning logo" />
 </p>

-# ☀️ good morning, world!
+# good morning, world!

 i am andrei – a proud morning person and i like to code.

 ---

-## ⚡ my coding powers
+## my coding powers

-> _half developer, half it support, fully confused but unstoppable._

-- java, c, python, node.js, android studio
-- react (html), javascript
-- css and i are in a toxic relationship — i try, it ghosts me
-- i touched php once. i try to recover now
-- used to speak fluent react native… then had an accident and forgot half the syntax
-- some sql i think, i am not sure
-- expressjs, rest apis,postman, graphql,jest, typescript are words that i use to know
-- my troubleshooting skills are so good, i once fixed a laptop by just walking into the room—out of fear, it update automatically after that of apologies.
-- git, svn, and a dark mode obsession deeper than my sleep debt
+if you have time and take a look at the repos, you see what i use.

 ---

-## 🚧 what i am building
+## what i am building

 - learning web development **seriously** this time
 - not sprinting back to react native (i made a promise… to myself and the bugs)

 ---

-## 🎉 fun facts
+## fun facts

 - had an accident, now relearning code - web development
 - bugs fear the morning, and so should they

 ---

-## 🌐 let be internet friends
+## let be internet friends

 [linkedin](https://www.linkedin.com/in/razvan-andrei-chiper/)
 [portfolio](https://portfolio21andrei.netlify.app/)